 These pages from vintage modeling magazines like Flying Aces, Air Trails, American Modeler, American Aircraft Modeler, Young Men, Flying Models, Model Airplane News, R/C Modeler, captured the era.
 All copyrights acknowledged.

-If a total of 15 pilots were to enter helicopters in the 2011 Nats, everyone would wonder what in the world has gone drastically wrong.
+If only 15 pilots were to enter helicopters in the 2024 Nats, everyone would wonder what in the world has gone drastically wrong.
 Heck, in today's contest it probably isn't unusual for a single contestant to show up with as many as 15 of his own helicopters - one for each type of event (aerobatics, scale, etc.) and a couple back-ups for each.
-In 1972, 15 pilots with a total of 17 machines was heralded as ground-breaking.
+A mix of homemade, commercial kits, and modified kits were displayed.
+Schluter was selling it Hueycobra, and DuBro had its Whirlybird.
+Their prototype Hughes 300 showed up, too.
+In 1972 when this issue of American Aircraft Modeler magazine was published, 15 pilots with a total of 17 - including free flight types - helicopters participating in the Nats was heralded as ground-breaking.
 How times have changed.

-Here's an unrelated question for you: When is the last time you saw a photo in Model Aviation, Flying Models, or Model Airplane News of someone with a cigarette?
-In these older magazines, there were occasionally cover photos (see May 1972 AAM) with a guy having cigarettes out of his mouth.
+Here's an unrelated question for you: When is the last time you saw a photo in Model Aviation, Flying Models, or Model Airplane News of someone smoking a cigarette?
+In these older magazines, there were occasionally cover photos (see May 1972 AAM) with a guy having a cigarette hanging out of his mouth.
 I've mentioned before the relative dearth of overweight people during those same times.
-Maybe that tradeoff has been less smoking and most overweight-ness.
+Maybe that tradeoff has been less smoking and more overweight-ness.

 RC Helicopters at the Nats